 Air filters should be Cleaned and Changed on a Regular Basis.

-Most homeowners are capable of changing or cleaning their own air filters, but having a professional perform this task once a year is always a good idea.
+Most homeowners are capable of changing or cleaning their own air filters, but having a professional perform this task once a year during an air conditioner tune-up is always a good idea.
 It’s possible that you won’t be able to clean it thoroughly, or that you won’t be able to tell whether the filters need to be replaced.
 Plus, life gets busy, and there are times when even the most organized of us may forget such routine maintenance.
 With an Air Check Mechanical tune up, we ensure this never happens!

 The fan balance will be checked by a technician, as improper fan balance can cause heat dissipation issues, as well as cause the unit to run inefficiently.